A Unique Business

 Paye are absolutely committed to protecting the environment through the prevention of pollution, the use of ethical suppliers, responsibly sourcing stone, maintaining biodiversity and combatting man made climate change.

-Sustainability is embedded in our DNA and culture, we are ISO 14001:2015 certified and are strong advocates for Prince of Wales’ “Terra Carta” initiative.
+Sustainability is embedded in our DNA and culture, we are ISO 14001:2015 certified.
 We have an in-house, IEMA environmental team and work closely with stakeholders to develop the circular economy and support Buildings as Material Banks (BAMB).

 In addition, we are proud to announce that we have achieved, independently verified by Carbon Footprint, carbon neutral status as a business.